I think we’re riverholics.

 5) River cruises are all-inclusive

-Have you ever taken an ocean cruise thinking you’ve pretty well paid for your holiday – only to rudely discover you have to pay extra for cappuccinos or bottled drinking water in your cabin?
+Have you ever taken an ocean cruise thinking you’ve pretty well paid for your vacation – only to discover (to your surprise!) that you still have to pay extra for cappuccinos or bottled drinking water in your cabin?

 And those shore excursions do put a dent in the wallet, don’t they?